Skip to content

 Interior of Rainham Hall | © National Trust Images/Dennis Gilbert

-Community participation is central to all our exhibitions, ensuring all exhibits are created in partnership with local makers and groups.
+Community participation is central to all our exhibitions, ensuring all exhibitions are created in partnership with local researchers, makers, artists and groups.

-In ‘The Denney Edition’, the third hall exhibition since opening to the public in 2015, around 80% of the original exhibition were by local artists, schools, and colleges.
+In ‘The Denney Edition’, around 80% of the original exhibition were made alongside local artists, schools, and colleges.

-Victorian Vicar & Curious Curate involved Wennington Parish Church, Brady Primary School and local residents Coral Jeffery and Babs Twaites in curating the scent choices for one of the displays.
+Victorian Vicar & Curious Curate involved Wennington Parish Church, Brady Primary School and local residents Coral Jeffery and Babs Twaites in curating the scent choices.

 A woman and child examine the contents of a glass case at Rainham Hall, London